 Acupuncture is the insertion of very fine needles into specific points on your body to help redirect the flow of your body's healing energy, qi (pronounced "chee").
 It is an all natural therapy that can be used to help treat stress, athritis, chronic pain, digestive problems, and a variety of other conditions.

 Marquette University now offers Acupuncture as a holistic wellness benefit.
-The EPO, PPO and HDHP plans provide first dollar coverage up to $1000.00 per covered member, per year (no co-pay).
+The EPO plan provide first dollar coverage up to $1000.00 per covered member, per year (no co-pay).
 Please note: Employees are responsible for the cost of the initial evaluation, but any treatments afterwards are covered up to $1000.00.
-This is an increase from 2013 coverage which was $500.00.
+Benefits are paid under the PPO & HDHP after the annual deductible has been met.
 Find answers and learn more information on this great benefit as well as how to use it.

 Any certified Acupuncturist or Doctor of Oriental Medicine can provide treatment.
 Carrie Murphy has recently partnered with Marquette University to provide education outreach and treatment experiences for our faculty, staff, and student body.